inovex/aws-auth-controller/README.md

 When this resource is added to the cluster, the controller will modify the configmap to include the entries in this snippet.
 When it is removed, the respective entries will be removed, too.

-## Implementation details

-The controller adds an annotation to the configmap `awsauth.io/authversion` that holds an incrementing serial number to match the configmap to the custom resources in the cluster.
-The same value is stored in the CR's status so that out-of-sync resources can be identified.

-The controller calculates the SHA256 checksum of the snippet's content (arns, usernames, groupnames) to detect changed snippets that need to be updated in the configmap.
-The checksum is also stored in the status.

 ## Controller deployment